Racquell-G/tessera/README.md

 Day 4: Working on the "Create Event" page as well as the "Final Summary" page (and hopefully the future purchase ticket page).
 Lots and lots of debugging this day.

 Day 5: Wokring on the homepage again.
 This time focusing on displaying created events.
-Thinking about how making edits to the wireframing I had for this page.
+Thinking about making edits to the wireframe I had for this page (perhaps subcategory divs such as, Recommended for You, Popular Events, Newly Created, etc).